 Geldrop

-This village is a bit further away from Eindhoven, but you can reach it easily by car and train.
-The highway is close, so within 15 minutes you can reach Eindhoven.
-This village has even a castle.
-With 28.500 inhabitants this village is similar to Valkenswaard.
+This village is slightly farther away from Eindhoven, but you can reach it easily by car and train.
+The highway is close, so within 15 minutes, you can reach Eindhoven.
+This village even has a hospital and a castle.
+With 30.000 inhabitants, this village is similar to Valkenswaard.
 The level of facilities is good.
 Nature is all around the place, especially heather.

 The house prices are slightly higher than Valkenswaard but still lower than Eindhoven or Veldhoven.